AdaCore/RecordFlux/doc/language_reference/language_reference.rst

 **SPARK**

-For each function declaration in the state machine specification a formal procedure declaration is added to the corresponding generic state machine package.
+For each function declaration in the state machine specification a procedure declaration is added to the corresponding state machine package.
 The return type and parameters of a function are represented by the first and subsequent parameters of the generated procedure declaration.

 **Example**